Arcade controller: Joystick design

 A typical joystick is a digital input device that registers movement according to the range of motion that it is designed to detect.
 Most modern joysticks have an 8-way configuration, allowing for movement in the cardinal directions and the diagonals.
 There also exist common "analog" sticks that in actuality are implemented as 49-way digital, with incremental degrees of movement in each direction.
 Many vintage arcade games use a 4-way or even 2-way stick rather than an 8-way stick, which can cause compatibility problems that may be mitigated by the use of an appropriate restrictor gate.

 Joystick types

-The three most common arcade joystick types are the ball top, bat top, 4 button layout, and a keyboard WASD type.
+The four most common arcade joystick types are the ball top, bat top, 4 button layout, and a keyboard WASD type.
 In Korea, the bat top is by far the most common with the ball top style being most common in Japan.
 If the ball and bat top is uncomfortable, The 4 button layout and keyboard WASD are always available.
 This kind of format is most common in Hitbox arcade sticks.
 The type of joystick is a matter of personal preference and comfort, as different types of grips, and angles, and button types are vastly available.